NaomiKemi/critical-theory/My comment 1 on Quanzhu (Eloise) Chen work.md

 Link to Eloise Week 13 blog: https://git.arts.ac.uk/22018321/Critical-Study-Weekly-Blog/blob/main/Week13.docx Link to my comment; https://git.arts.ac.uk/22018321/Critical-Study-Weekly-Blog/issues/1

-As I unable to attend the exhibit It was difficult for me to comprehend how the exhibit was set up and what tales the artwork represented because I was unable to attend.
+As I was unable to attend the exhibit It was difficult for me to comprehend how the exhibit was set up and what tales the artwork represented because I was unable to attend.
 I was able to appreciate the significance of the curator's choice in the art works to display after reading Eloise's blog entry from the perspective of a visitor.
 The phrase